school of myth & movement arts

 Photo by Elizabeth Sciore-Jones

-Director Laura Melling grew up in New Jersey, and is of Irish, Quaker and Native American descent.
-She learned yoga from her mother in childhood.
-As a teen, she was a near-Olympic athlete and received training in body-mind integration and sports psychology.
+Laura grew up in New Jersey, and is of Irish, Quaker and Native American descent.
+As a teen, she was a near-Olympic athlete and received training in body-mind integration, sports psychology and yoga.

-For her undergraduates studies, Laura pursued a self-developed program combining Jungian psychology, Native American and Western philosophy, Human development and Quantum physics.
+For her undergraduates studies, Laura pursued a self-developed program combining Comparative Religion, Native American and Western philosophy, Jungian psychology, and Cultural Anthropology.
 Given a full fellowship for her doctoral studies at the age of 20, Laura studied in the Anthropology of Human Development.
-She prepared dissertation research on the question of whether it is philosophically possible to socialize human beings without a definition of human nature and its well-being.
-This research considered the ways contemporary Western educational culture blocks discussion of wellness as an aspect of education, whereas sustainable cultures place a vision of fulfilled human nature at the center of socialization.
+She prepared dissertation research comparing Western modes of education with non-Western forms of socialization and initiation.
+Within other cultures she noted a pervasive focus on the fulfillment of human nature through embodied and symbolic culture, a focus utterly rejected in the West.

-In 2004, Laura began creating festival celebrations combining dance, music and drama for large groups of children in the Botanical Gardens of NYC.
-During these New York years, she also co-directed a small dance school, trained in Waldorf education, danced with butoh artist Atsushi Takenouchi and created an arts-based ESL-program for Catholic Charities NYC.
+In 2004, Laura began creating festivals celebrating nature through dance, music and drama for large groups of children in the Botanical Gardens of NYC.
+During these New York years, she also co-directed a dance school, trained in Waldorf education, performed with Japanese Butoh artist Atsushi Takenouchi and created a very successful arts-based ESL-program for Catholic Charities NYC.

-Laura's understanding of initiation expanded through travel.
-As a college freshman Laura used her college scholarship to travel to South Africa where she worked in the Zulu community in KwaZulu-Natal and traveled throughout southern Africa.
-Later, Laura was befriended by Quechwa-speaking people of highland Ecuador who invited her to their community.
-Acknowledged by local medicine people to be a medicine carrier, Laura spent six months on her first trip creating rituals and nature-arts programs in collaboration with native teachers.
+Intersecting with her studies, Laura traveled extensively.
+At 18, she used her college scholarship to go to South Africa.
+There she worked in the Zulu community in KwaZulu-Natal during the rebuilding of civil society and the Reconciliation Commissions after apartheid.
+She was forever changed.
+Later, Laura was befriended by Quechua-speaking people of highland Ecuador who invited her to their community.
+Acknowledged by local elders to be a medicine carrier, Laura spent six months creating nature-arts programs for indigenous children in collaboration with indigenous leaders.
 She has returned to work and live in this community several times.

-Laura's touring with the Duncan Institute took her to Europe where she spent several summers performing and immersing in ancient sites and art.
-She performed extensively in Greece and was crowned in laurels at Delphi after lecturing and performing at the Delphic festival.
-She settled for three years in Connemara, in the west of Ireland, where she collaborated with local artists and poets and directed a dance troupe.
-In Ireland, Laura's poetry was supported by a grant from Irish National Arts Council.
+Laura's touring with the Duncan Institute took her to Europe where she spent several summers performing and immersing in ancient sites and art of Greece and Italy.
+She then settled for several years in Connemara, Ireland, where she collaborated with local artists and poets and directed a dance troupe.

 Laura returned to the US and established the School of Myth and Movement in the Arapahoe land now called Boulder, Colorado.
-For eight years the school's most popular program was Fairy Tale Forest, which attracted children from all over the country to attend summer immersions in land-magic-music-art-myth adventures.
-This program attracted scholars of Sustainability education who came to the school to study its unique methods.
-The School offered many other events and programs that gathered adults and teens into learning and celebration.
+For 9 years the Boulder School offered weekly events and programs for all ages combining learning, ritual, celebration, community and Nature-connection.
+Most popular among these was Fairy Tale Forest, which attracted children from all over the country to attend summer immersions.
+It also attracted scholars of Sustainability education who came to the school to study its unique methods of teaching a love of Nature through the arts of festivity.

 FORMAL TRAINING: Laura carries a Masters in Anthropology of Human Development from New York University, a Bachelors in Cultural Psychology and Human Development from Rutgers Honors College, a post-graduate degree in Isadora Duncan Studies, and post-graduate training in Myth and Movement.
-She was privately mentored for ten years by philosopher Bruce Wilshire.
-Laura is a trained, experienced Waldorf teacher and selected Waldorf teacher-trainer.
-She has more than 15 years of training in Jungian psychology, Bioenergetic psychotherapy, the Body-soul work of Marion Woodman and is currently pursuing certification in Jungian-somatic trauma therapy.
-Laura trained with RJ Stewart and Anastacia Nutt in the indigenous esoteric traditions of Europe.
+She was privately mentored for ten years by reknowned philosopher Bruce Wilshire.
+Laura is a trained and experienced Waldorf teacher and selected Waldorf teacher-trainer.
+She has more than 15 years of training in Jungian psychology, Bioenergetic psychotherapy, the Body-soul Rhythms work of Marion Woodman and Bodydreaming somatic Jungian trauma therapy.
+Laura trained with RJ Stewart and Anastacia Nutt in the pagan traditions of Europe.
 She was previously part of a Lakota ceremonial community and is now under the tutelage of Mohawk medicine woman Okhi Forest.

 AWARDS/POSTS: Her studies and work have received generous support from the National Arts Council of Ireland, New York University, Isadora Duncan International Institute, Rutgers University, the state of New Jersey, Boulder Arts Council, Boulder County Arts Alliance, Galway North Beach Poetry, and a generous anonymous patron.
 Laura has held teaching and directing positions at National University of Ireland, Shining Mountain Waldorf School, Boulder Waldorf Kindergarten, NYC Botanical Garden, Galway Dance Centre, The Meadow Studio NY, Catholic Charities NYC, among others.